 Most people don’t think about the mortgage market unless they’re working to purchase or refinance a home.
+A mortgage is a home loan from a bank, mortgage lender or other financial institution.
 If you don’t know much about the mortgage market, it can sometimes seem like mortgage rates are set based on a sort of mysticism not meant to be understood by mere mortals.
-However, the goal here is to help you understand how mortgage rates are determined.

 While that’s the long and the short of it, we’ll jump into the details in the rest of this post so that you can be fully confident in your knowledge of mortgage rates and what you can do to get a favorable one.